fledge-iot/fledge/docs/plugin_developers_guide/04_north_plugins.rst

    async def plugin_send(handle, payload, stream_id):

-The handle is the opaque data returned by the call to *plugin_init* ad may be used by the plugin to store data between invocations.
+The handle is the opaque data returned by the call to *plugin_init* and may be used by the plugin to store data between invocations.
 The *payload* is a set of readings that should be sent, see below for more details on payload handling.
 The stream_id is an integer that uniquely identifies the connection from this Fledge instance to the destination system.
 This id can be used if the plugin needs to have a unique identifier but in most cases can be ignored.

 The *plugin_send* call returns three values, a boolean that indicates if any data has been sent, the object id of the last reading sent and the number of readings sent.